StoneT2000/trajectorytranslation/README.md

 pip install -e external/ManiSkill2
 ```

-Due to some compatability issues, we are still cleaning up the code and setup details to benchmark on opendrawer (which uses ManiSkill 1).
+Due to some compatability/dependency issues, we are still cleaning up the setup details to install opendrawer (which uses ManiSkill 1).
+For now you can try the above and then update the conda environment with the ManiSkill 1 dependencies.
 Check back for updates or watch this repo.

 ## Getting Started